wb-airbus/soxy/README.md

 to browse, upload, download files and directories accessible to the backend user.

+#### Input

+Connect to `localhost:1081` on your client machine with a telnet-like command such as `nc`, and use one of the available commands below to send input events.
+This service does not require a running backend, only a loaded frontend.

+- `delay <delay>` where `<delay>` is a integer representing an amount of time in milliseconds: sets the default delay between two input events;
+- `pause <delay>` where `<delay>` is a integer representing an amount of time in milliseconds: waits the given amount of time before sending the next input event;
+- `keydown <key>` where `<key>` in a supported keyword associated to a keyboard key (see `common/src/input/frontend.rs` for available keywords): presses the given keyboard key until the corresponding `keyup <key>` command is emitted;
+- `key <key>` where `<key>` in a supported keyword associated to a keyboard key (see `common/src/input/frontend.rs` for available keywords): emulates the given key stroke (i.e. pressed then released);
+- `write <input>` (resp. `writeln <input>`) where `<input>` a newline-terminated string: emulates the typing of the given text input on the keyboard (resp. including a carriage return at the end);
+- `cat <file path>` where `<file path>` is a path to a "text" file: emulates the typing of the content of the given file on the keyboard;
+- `exit` to quit the session.

+In practice, the `cat` command permits to type the content of the `tools/stage0/stage0.ps1` script on a remote machine where the soxy backend is not yet deployed, and then to use the Stage0 service of soxy to transfer the `soxy.exe` (or `soxy.dll`) backend.

 #### SOCKS5 Proxy

 Configure on your client machine to use `localhost:1080` as a SOCKS5 proxy.